EnterpriseDB/barman/new_docs/user_guide/recovery.rst

 infrastructure, a task best handled by dedicated :term:`IAC` solutions like Terraform or OpenTofu.

-However, you can still use the barman recover command to validate the snapshot recovery instance and perform post-recovery tasks, such as checking the Postgres configuration for unsafe settings and configuring any necessary PITR options.
+However, you can still use the barman restore command to validate the snapshot recovery instance and perform post-recovery tasks, such as checking the Postgres configuration for unsafe settings and configuring any necessary PITR options.
 The command will also copy the ``backup_label`` file into place, as this file is not included in the volume